mehulagg/gitlab_test/doc/administration/high_availability/redis.md

 the official documentation:

-- The time needed to re-start a failover after a previous failover was already tried against the same master by a given Sentinel, is two times the failover timeout.
+- The time needed to re-start a failover after a previous failover was already tried against the same primary by a given Sentinel, is two times the failover timeout.

-- The time needed for a slave replicating to a wrong master according to a Sentinel current configuration, to be forced to replicate with the right master, is exactly the failover timeout (counting since the moment a Sentinel detected the misconfiguration).
+- The time needed for a secondary replicating to a wrong primary according to a Sentinel current configuration, to be forced to replicate with the right primary, is exactly the failover timeout (counting since the moment a Sentinel detected the misconfiguration).

-- The time needed to cancel a failover that is already in progress but did not produced any configuration change (SLAVEOF NO ONE yet not acknowledged by the promoted slave).
+- The time needed to cancel a failover that is already in progress but did not produced any configuration change (SLAVEOF NO ONE yet not acknowledged by the promoted secondary).

-- The maximum time a failover in progress waits for all the slaves to be reconfigured as slaves of the new master.
-However even after this time the slaves will be reconfigured by the Sentinels anyway, but not with the exact parallel-syncs progression as specified.
+- The maximum time a failover in progress waits for all the secondaries to be reconfigured as secondaries of the new primary.
+However even after this time the secondaries will be reconfigured by the Sentinels anyway, but not with the exact parallel-syncs progression as specified.

 ### Available configuration setups